RitwikSingh28/C_Projects/malloc/README.md

 A self-implementation of `malloc` in C, stored in the file `malloc.c`.
 Also included is a sample `main.c` file that is to be used for testing purposes.

+This implementation uses [`sbrk`](https://man7.org/linux/man-pages/man2/sbrk.2.html) to allocate memory internally.
+This is not at all optimal as of now, though work will continue on this.

+Next Steps:
+- Make our `malloc` return a pointer "which is suitably aligned for any built-in type"
+- Split up the blocks to use the minimum amount of space
+- Merge adjacent free blocks together into one
+- Use the best-fit approach to re-allocate free blocks

+---
 #### Steps For Using

 1. Compile `main.c` into  `main` using any C compiler of your choice.